benazarenko/MCE/README.md

 * The translator will ignore empty files, but won't ignore empty `begin`/`end` blocks.
 * The translator will ignore everything you write between blocks.
 * Coding style doesn't matter.
 You can write `begin` at the end of `def` line, or at the new line.
+* Every `end` should be the only word in a line for it to match.
+* The translator doesn't validate the mcfunction code or filenames.
+It'll return an error if you break the system rules, or if try to process the files with spaces and forbidden symbols.
+For more information, see [here](https://www.minecraft.net/en-us/article/minecraft-snapshot-17w43a).

 ## Contributing